Islands of the Forth: Outer

 The Isle of May is in the north of the outer Firth of Forth, about 8 km off the coast of mainland Fife.
 It is 1.8 km long, less than 0.5 km wide and has a total area of 45 ha making it by far the largest of the Forth islands.
-Although often inhabited in the past nobody has been recorded as living there since the automation of the lighthouse."Isle of May".
-Northern Lighthouse Board.
-Retrieved 5 September 2010.
+Although often inhabited in the past nobody has been recorded as living there since the automation of the lighthouse.
 Rona is a tidal islet to the north joined to the main island by a bridge.
 Further north are North Ness, the Mars Rocks and Norman Rock.
 Clett and the Middens are stacks to the east and The Pillow is a skerry to the south east.
 Maiden Rocks and Maiden Hair lie just offshore to the south.

 The Bass Rock is about 2 km offshore, and 5 km north-east of North Berwick.
 This steep-sided island is currently uninhabited, but was lived on for many centuries.
 It has a castle dating from the 14th century, which was later used as a prison and there are the remains of a chapel built circa 1491.
 The Lauder family owned the island for almost six centuries, and it now belongs to Sir Hew Dalrymple whose family purchased it in 1701.
 The rock features in various works of fiction, including Robert Louis Stevenson's Catriona.
 At 7.5 ha in extent the Bass Rock is the second largest of the islands of the Forth.
 The Middens is a small stack that lies just offshore to the northwest.

 Craigleith lies north of North Berwick harbour.
 It was also purchased by Sir Hew Dalrymple, from North Berwick Town Council in 1814.

 The Lamb is an uninhabited island about 100m long by 50m wide, flanked by the skerries North Dog and South Dog.
 There are other skerries between it and the shore including Bubbly Buss, the Law Rocks and the Hummel Ridges.
 In February 2009, the island was bought by the Israeli paranormalist Uri Geller for £30,000.

 Fidra, archaically Fetheray, is 4 km north-west of North Berwick.
 Like the nearby islands it is the result of volcanic activity and has a substantial seabird population.
 It can be accessed via a primitive jetty on the eastern shore.
 It is said that R. L. Stevenson based his map of Treasure Island on the shape of Fidra.
 The island is also attended by companion islets called North Dog and South Dog and Castle Tarbet is another islet to the south separated from the main bulk at high tides.